sonofhypnos/dotfiles/README.md

 ## todos
 - [ ] Make sure install does not do weird things when we haven't installed emacs
 - [ ] same for neovim (for commiting with git for example)
+- [ ] create a bootstrap script to install nix and setup home-manager (for now I gave up on this, because nix doesn't like to work with root as docker does.)